 Canada, like the US, operates on 110V, 60 cycle electric power.
 You should bring an adapter with you that has a two pronged (flat) plug.

 Most people use their days off to take advantage of their free ski pass and hit the slopes.
 However there is plenty to do in Whistler besides skiing and snowboarding.
 ZipTrek is an educational tour of Whistler’s coastal temperate rainforest that lasts for approximately 3 hours.
-On the Instructor programme, we include this as part of your orientation.
+Occasionally we might be able to include this as part of your orientation or feel free to book it independently.
 You’ll learn you all about sustainability and conservation as well as ‘zip lining’ along a number of wires that cross the Fitzsimmons Creek.
 This is an exhilarating thrill, hurtling across the rainforest at tremendous speeds!

 Further afield, Vancouver is 2 hours bus ride from Whistler and you can head there to shop or to watch an ice hockey match.
 There are usually good discounts available for staff, and sometimes free, coaches to Vancouver.